 The primary roles of the Controller during a response are to:

 - Monitor and direct agencies in their roles

 - Co-ordinate and allocate resources where required.

-You can view the Civil Defence Emergency Management Act on the New Zealand legislation website.
+You can view the Civil Defence Emergency Management Act (external link) on the New Zealand legislation website.